 District maintains only one activity within the business-type activities classification, and this is its school nutrition fund.
-School nutrition fund revenues increased by \$3,432,314 over the prior year which represents a 79.2% increase.
-The school nutrition fund revenues increased significantly during FY 2021-22 because the federal government allowed all students to eat for free, which greatly increased participation, and increased the meal reimbursement rate.
+School nutrition fund revenues decreased by \$410,036 over the prior year which represents a 5.3% decrease.
+The school nutrition fund revenues decreased during FY 2022-23 because the federal government program that allowed all students to eat for free, which greatly increased participation, and increased the meal reimbursement rate in the previous year was not renewed for FY2022-23.